MicrosoftDocs/power-platform/power-platform/admin/geographical-availability-copilot.md

 | Power Pages | Copilot | No | [Overview of AI-powered and Copilot features in Power Pages (preview)](/power-pages/configure/ai-copilot-overview) |
 | AI Builder | AI Prompts | Yes | [Overview of Prompts](/ai-builder/prompts-overview) |

-## Data movement across regions for Dynamics 365

-Copilot and generative AI features of Power Platform and Dynamics 365 are supported differently in different regions.

-For information about regions supported by Dynamics 365 copilots and generative AI features, see the following documentation:
+> [!NOTE]

-- For Dynamics 365 Customer Insights - Data, see [Give consent to use Copilot in Customer Insights – Data](/dynamics365/customer-insights/data/copilot-global-consent).
+> For Dynamics 365 Customer Insights - Data, see [Give consent to use Copilot in Customer Insights – Data](/dynamics365/customer-insights/data/copilot-global-consent).
-- For Dynamics 365 Sales, see [Copilot data movement across geographies](/dynamics365/sales/sales-copilot-data-movement).

 ## Languages availability